Mirakl Marketplace

 Context

-During 2 years, I've been working as an UX/UI Designer in the Mirakl's Solution Consulting Team.
-Mirakl is a software company that provides implementation, technology and support for B2C and B2B players in the eCommerce industry.
-Its main product is the Mirakl Marketplace Platform, by connecting to the CMS and adding new functionalities it allows any player to create its own marketplace.
+For the past two years, I’ve worked as a UX/UI Designer in Mirakl’s Solution Consulting Team.
+Mirakl is a software company helping both B2C and B2B clients succeed in e-commerce.
+Its core product is the Mirakl Marketplace Platform.
+By connecting directly to a CMS and adding new features, it transforms any retail e-commerce site into a marketplace.

 Problem statement

-Within the Solution Consulting team, which helps customer teams to implement Mirakl software efficiently, one of the major problems was to give material and train customer design and development teams to explain front-end impacts of Mirakl features, both on desktop and mobile.
+In the Solution Consulting team, our role was to help customer teams implement Mirakl software smoothly.
+One major challenge stood out: training design and development teams to understand the front-end impacts of Mirakl features, on both desktop and mobile.

 Solution